zenml-io/zenml-projects/CONTRIBUTING.md

 process easy and effective for everyone involved.
 It also communicates that you agree to respect the developers' time management and develop these open-source projects.
-In return, we will reciprocate that respect by reading your issue, assessing changes, and helping you finalize your pull requests.
+In return, we will reciprocate that respect by reading your issue(s), assessing changes, and helping you finalize your pull requests.

 ## ⚡️ Quicklinks